pouyakary/comment/README.md

 # Comment 6 ✨
 With ❤️ by Dragon's Lover.

-Comment 6 is a way to decorate your code with lines.
-What it does is it generates headings for parts of your code.
-I have always hard a really hard time to keep track of where a function starts and where it ends, and there are millions of ways to tackle the problem.
-But when I write in a notebook, I simply write headers, and draw lines, why couldn't we have it in our codes?
+Comment 6 is a way to decorate your code with titles and separator lines to organize the portions of a file.
+I have always had a really hard time to keep track of where a function starts and where it ends.
+While there are millions of ways to tackle the problem, I simply wanted to have what I had in notebooks: good old lines.

 With Comment 6 you can simply create these headings: